epics-modules/mrfioc2/documentation/PSI/readme.md

     -   EVR0:FrontOut0-Src-SP=63 :
         `Mapping property codes` from the upper table can be set here.
 The mapping property code coresponds to an output source.

+#### evr-Event.template
+Provides us with the ability to map between hardware event code and a software (EPICS) database event.

+Macros:

+- __SYS__ represents the system name, eg. MTEST-VME-EVRTEST.
+- __EVR__ represents the name of the connected Event Receiver, which should be the same as defined using the _mrmEvrSetupVME(...)_ command in startup script.
+- __CODE__ represents a hardware EVR Event code
+- __EVNT__ represents an EPICS database event number (software).

+Example:

+    file "evr-Event.template"{
+    pattern { SYS,                  EVR,    CODE,   EVNT}
+            {"MTEST-VME-EVRTEST",   "EVR0", "1",    "1"}
+            {"MTEST-VME-EVRTEST",   "EVR0", "2",    "2"}
+            {"MTEST-VME-EVRTEST",   "EVR1", "2",    "2"}
+    }
+We set the system name and reference our Event Receiver using SYS and EVR macros respectively.
+Then we set and EPIC database event 1 to trigger when a hardware EVR code 1 is received, and event 2 to trigger on HW code 2.
+It is `recommended to use the same event and code numbers` to avoid confusion during the developmen, but it is not mandatory.

+The functionality of EPIC events and links is out of the scope of this documents.
+It is also possible to manually forward link an appropriate event record, but the details are again out of the scope of this documents.

 #### evr-Eventmap.template <a name="evrEventTemplate"></a>
 There is a number of special functions available, that can trigger on specified event: